EltonBraggs/Autonomous_movement_of_turtlebot_around_an_obstacle/Readme.md

 roslaunch prj_phoenix start_final.launch robot_id:= robot1
 ```
 The argument value of robot_id can be changed.
+**For final challenge day**
+Project package prj-phoenix will be launched with start.launch file and robot_ide argument with three other robots.
+The goals' data will be given by one ros master and goal publisher to all four robots using the namespace argument.

 # General Description of the Project